ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 # Correcting readiness errors and warnings
 {: #correcting-readiness-errors}

-Readiness errors and warnings can inhibit your ability to succesfully complete a readiness check.
+Readiness errors and warnings can inhibit your ability to successfully complete a readiness check.
 This topic provides information on correcting different types of errors and warnings.
 {: shortdesc}

 ## Correcting connectivity errors